-When Lily Murphy of Broadoaks Children’s School set foot on the Alverno Heights Academy campus for her first day of the Academic Conservatory for Middle School Girls, she certainly had no idea that she had just found her home for the next four years.
+When Lily Murphy of Broadoaks Children’s School set foot on the Alverno High School campus last summer for her first day of the Academic Conservatory for Middle School Girls, she certainly had no idea that she had just found her home for the next four years.

 “I first learned about Alverno through a high school night at my school in Whittier,” said Lily Murphy ’20.
 “I attended the Conservatory because I liked the school and I wanted to get a feel for the atmosphere and teachers.
 I wanted to make sure that this high school was one where I could be happy and feel comfortable.”

-According to her mother, Melanie Murphy P’20, Lily was hooked after the first week.
+According to her mother, Melanie Murphy, Lily was hooked after the first week.

 “When I picked her up at the end of the first week, Lily got in the car and said ‘this is the high school for me and I will do whatever I need to do to get in’ and she did,” said Melanie.
-“After attending the Conservatory, she became extremely concentrated on her grades so she could attend Alverno and we are so thrilled she is part of the Alverno Heights Academy Class of 2020.”
+“After attending the Conservatory, she became extremely concentrated on her grades so that she could attend Alverno and we are so thrilled she is now a part of the Alverno High School Class of 2020.”

-For students in the Conservatory, classes started in the morning with Language Arts Advancement/Creative Narratives, which is geared towards preparing students for the Independent School Entrance Exam (ISEE) and High School Placement Test (HSPT) while also helping to perfect those important writing skills.
-The next classes of the day include Drama, Dance, and Improvisation as well as the new World of Science class that will allow middle schoolers to take a look inside Alverno’s growing and successful STEM program.
-Finally, a Leadership class that pushed the girls to evaluate women’s roles in government, the media, and business rounds out the morning schedule.
+For Lily, and the other students in the Conservatory, classes started in the morning with an Algebra class geared towards preparing students for the Independent School Entrance Exam (ISEE) and High School Placement Test (HSPT).
+The next classes of the day included Language Arts, which focused on the high school placement tests as well as creative writing and storytelling, and a Leadership class that pushed the girls to evaluate women’s roles in government, the media, and business.

 “Seeing Lily discuss women’s empowerment and women’s issues in class really helped her grow,” said Melanie.
 “Her self-esteem improved as she looked differently at how women and girls were portrayed in the media and print.
 It opened a door for us to discuss issues from politics to magazine covers to music videos.”

-“The Creative Narratives and Mixed Media classed were my favorite classes at the Conservatory,” said Lily.
+“The Creative Narratives class was my favorite class at the Conservatory,” said Lily.
 “I have never really enjoyed Art classes that much but Mr. Lewis found a way that made art fun to me and I really enjoyed it.”

 By the end of the program, Lily was convinced that Alverno was the school for her but she was also confident in who she had grown into as a woman and the new friends she had made.